Tinkerforge/doc/en/source/Kits/WeatherStation/PHPToWebsite.rst

     ?>

+Here you have to change the UIDs ("apy", "7bA" and "d99") by the UIDs of your own Bricklets.

-Then get the values and package them in a response array:
+After that get the values and package them in a response array:

 .. code-block:: php